bazuka5801/test-tasks/README.md

 Place for completed "Test tasks" from different companies

-You can see list of completed "Test tasks"
+You can see list of completed "Test tasks" with detailed description
 - [HoffmanJob](hoffmanjob)